cloudify-cosmo/docs.getcloudify.org/content/working_with/console/_index.md

 alwaysopen = false
 +++

-The Cloudify Web interface provides a streamlined experience for managing and analyzing your applications.
+The Cloudify Cloudify Console provides a streamlined experience for managing and analyzing your applications.

 In addition to being able to upload blueprints, create deployments and execute workflows, the interface provides metrics visualization, log and events views, application and network topology visualization, and more.
 To view a video about the functionalities of the Cloudify Manager user interface [click here](https://www.youtube.com/watch?v=0orOaJYi5vs).

-The Cloudify Web interface is provided to Premium customers and requires a Cloudify Manager to run.
+The Cloudify Cloudify Console is provided to Premium customers and requires a Cloudify Manager to run.
 It provides most features available in the command-line interface and more.

 {{% note title="Note" %}}
 The view that you see depends on whether you log in as `admin` or `user`.
 Certain dashboard views, such as for snapshots, are only available to `admin` users.<br>